Courses required to obtain a hunter's certificate

 The courses required to obtain a hunter's certificate are given by the Fédération québécoise des chasseurs et pêcheurs (FédéCP) and can be taken at any time of the year.

-This course based on the framework education program dealing with safety and wildlife conservation (PESCOF) aims to raise awareness of sport hunting rules, behaviours to adopt with wildlife and safety guidelines.
+This course aims to raise awareness of sport hunting rules, behaviours to adopt with wildlife and safety guidelines.
 Depending on the weapon you want to use, you may be required to complete one or more courses.

 Hunter’s certificate for firearms (Code F)